dfinity/ic-observability-stack/README.md

 More information about scrape configs can be found in [the scrape configs documentation](doc/scrape-configs.md).

-### Accessing Grafana dashboards
+### Accessing Grafana and controlling authentication

 Grafana has in-built authentication.
 The default credentials to access the Grafana service are defined in file [vars/grafana.yml](vars/grafana.yml);
-you should change them right away.
-It's better to change the credentials directly in the file, and apply the stack settings again.
-To apply Grafana configuration only, run:
+you should change them and apply the stack settings again, before exposing Grafana beyond the target host or your workstation.
+To re-apply Grafana configuration only, run:

 ```sh
 ansible-playbook -v playbooks/prepare-node.yml -t grafana
 ```

+### Accessing Grafana dashboards

-This repository ships several default common-sense dashboards.
-Feel free to peruse them through the Grafana dashboard list.
+This repository ships several default common-sense dashboards under the Grafana dashboards folder named *Samples*.
+Feel free to peruse them through the Grafana dashboard listing, after logging in to Grafana.

 ### Provisioning your own dashboards